-Damages in a Bus Crash Lawsuit
+What Types of Damages Can Be Recovered in a Bus Crash Lawsuit?

 Given the size disparity between buses and personal vehicles, injuries in a bus accident can be devastating.
 In addition to the bodily injuries suffered in the crash, a plaintiff could also experience psychological and financial repercussions.